 The Virginia Department of Education (VDOE) and VDACS are working together to continue the availability of meals to children through the National School Lunch Program waivers for Summer Food Service Program or Seamless Summer Option.
 For a list of approved sites, please call 2-1-1 or go to VDOE's COVID-19 page.

-During the COVID-19 outbreak, the Federation of Virginia Food Banks is working through seven regional food banks across the state to provide food to those in need.
+During the COVID-19 pandemic the Federation of Virginia Food Banks is working through seven regional food banks across the state to provide food to those in need.